radiantearth/mlhub-tutorials/RadiantMLHub-intro.md

 To see what training data is available, you will need to access the collections available through the API.
 A collection represents the top-most data level.
 Typically, this means the data comes from the same source for the same geography.
 It might include different years or sub-geographies.

-To find data with specific parameters, see the [API documentation](http://docs.mlhub.earth/?python#the-feature-collections-in-the-dataset)Use the collections endpoint to retrieve a list of all collections available and their associated ids.
+To find data with specific parameters, see the [API documentation](http://docs.mlhub.earth/?python#the-feature-collections-in-the-dataset) Use the collections endpoint to retrieve a list of all collections available and their associated ids.

 ## Access items